 - Numbeo is a crowd-sourced global database of quality of life data, including cost of living, housing indicators, perceived crime rates, and other statistics.

 - PayScale’s Cost of Living Calculator is a great comparison tool to find out how much you need to make in a new location in order to maintain your current standard of living.

 - GasBuddy has several tools (price charts, maps, demand insights, etc.) for seeing the current gas prices in the US and Canada.

-I know you’re poised on the edge of your seat to learn more about Nurse Ann Marie’s strategy for finding housing you can live with, so stay tuned for Part 2 of The Inside Scoop on Housing from a Veteran Traveler’s Perspective.
+I know you’re poised on the edge of your seat to learn more about Nurse Ann Marie’s strategy for finding housing you can live with, so read Part 2 of The Inside Scoop on Housing from a Veteran Traveler’s Perspective: Figuring Out Where.

 You'll be the first to know when there's something new.